-2.E.ii Provide the SEA's list of focus schools in Table 2.

-2.E.iii Describe the process and timeline the SEA will use to ensure that its LEAs that have one or more focus schools will identify the specific needs of the SEA's focus schools and their students and provide examples of and justifications for the interventions focus schools will be required to implement to improve the performance of students who are the furthest behind.
+- 2.E.ii Provide the SEA's list of focus schools in Table 2. - Maryland will provide an updated list of focus schools based on school year 2014-2015 data no later than January 31, 2016 for implementation beginning no later than the 2016-2017 school year. - 2.E.iii Describe the process and timeline the SEA will use to ensure that its LEAs that have one or more focus schools will identify the specific needs of the SEA's focus schools and their students and provide examples of and justifications for the interventions focus schools will be required to implement to improve the performance of students who are the furthest behind.